Feb 5, 2021

 - Your premiums could increase.

-- Some insurers view this as coverage cancellation.
-You could have issues getting a policy in the future because of the gap in coverage.
+- Some insurers view this as a cancellation.
+You could have trouble getting insured in the future because of the gap.

-Instead of pausing coverage, you could lower your coverage limits or shop around to compare quotes.
-That will help you save and while still being insured.
+Instead of pausing, you could lower your limits or shop around and speak with one of our experts to help you save and while still being insured.

-Under Ontario car insurance, you cannot put coverage on hold, but you can suspend it.
+You cannot put it on hold, but you can suspend it.
 Contact your insurer to confirm your options.
-You can also modify your policy and remove optional coverage, which is usually the best option.
+You can also remove optional coverage, which is usually the best option.
 Even if you are not driving your vehicle you want protection from non-driving perils.

-Even if you are not driving your car, it's a good idea to have coverage on your vehicle.
-If you cancel your insurance, it could affect your policy premiums.
+Even if you are not driving your car, it's a good idea to have insurance for your vehicle.
+If you cancel your insurance, it could affect your premiums.
 Your vehicle also won’t be covered against damage that happen while the car is parked.

-You will not get your money back if you suspend your insurance.
-You may get a credit that is put toward future coverage.
+No, you will not get your money back if you suspend your insurance.

-Speak To Your Insurance Advisor Before You Pause Coverage
+Speak To Your Advisor Before You Pause Your Insurance

-Unless you are ready to take your car off the road entirely, your best option to save money on insurance is to reduce the coverage on your policy.
+Unless you are ready to take your car off the road entirely, your best option to save money is to reduce the coverage.
 Contact your insurer to learn more.

 How Much Does It Cost To Own And Drive A Car?